hydra-dynamix/erasmus/docs/api/core.md

 ### CursorContextManager

-The main class responsible for managing context updates in the Cursor IDE environment.
+The main class responsible for managing context updates in the cursor IDE environment.

 ```python
 class CursorContextManager: